EudaldV98/Rush01/readme.md

 7. Lowest skyscraper located adjacent to clue 2

-Whenever a skyscraper is placed adjacent to clue 2, the one adjacent to it has to be N (the highest possible).
+Whenever a 1 - floor skyscraper is placed adjacent to clue 2, the one adjacent to it has to be N (the highest possible).